mfuu/sortable-dnd/README.md

     // you must return an HTMLElement
   },

+  // Element is chosen
   onChoose: (params) => {
-    // Element is chosen
     // see @Params
   },

+  // Element is unchosen
   onUnchoose: () => {
-    // Element is unchosen
     // see @Params
   },

+  // Element dragging started
   onDrag: (params) => {
-    // Triggered when drag is started
     // see @Params
   },

+  // Event when you move an item in the list or between lists
   onMove: (params) => {
-    // Triggered when the dragged element is moving
     // see @Params
   },

+  // Element dragging is completed
   onDrop: (params) => {
-    // Triggered when drag is completed
     // see @Params
   },

-  onRevert: (params) => {
-    // revert drag element after moving to a another list in `pull: clone` & `revertDrag: true`
-    // see @Params
-  },
+  // Element is dropped into the current list from another
   onAdd: (params) => {
-    // Triggered when the element is dropped into the list from another
     // see @Params
   },

+  // Element is removed from the current list into another
   onRemove: (params) => {
-    // Triggered when the element is removed from the list into another
     // see @Params
   },

+  // Called when dragging element changes position in the current list
   onChange: (params) => {
-    // Triggered when the dragged element changes position in the list
     // see @Params
   },

+  // Element is selected
   onSelect: (params) => {
-    // Triggered when an element is selected by clicking the mouse
     // see @Select
   },

+  // Element is unselected
   onDeselect: (params) => {
-    // Triggered when an element is unselected by clicking the mouse
     // see @Select
   },
 })